by William Turrell

 The concept of responsive images is sound, clearly:

-Remember to check your site at different zoom levels but also on a desktop size retina display (or emulation); early on someone from The Guardian’s QA team send us a screenshot of our navigation tabs wrapping, which I thought I fixed, only for Conrad to notice the same problem with his retina laptop.
-It wasn’t visible on my large desktop monitor because it wasn't quite wide enough.
+Remember to check your site at different zoom levels and play around with screen widths and heights in DevTools.
+Early on, someone from The Guardian’s QA team kindly send us a screenshot of our navigation tabs wrapping.
+I thought I'd fixed it, only for Conrad to later notice the same problem with his new retina laptop.
+Yet it wasn’t visible on my large desktop monitor because it wasn't quite wide enough.

-Some of you may be painfully familiar with this page.
+Some of you may be painfully familiar with this.

-Our situation: We’ve a sidebar and main column that need to be equal height on desktop.
+Our situation: We had a sidebar and main column that needed to be equal height on desktop.
 The design is more of a challenge than many sites - the sidebar has background colour and drop shadows either side and sticky-out arrows.
 The main column uses infinite scroll, growing taller and taller as we load new articles and the whole thing is centered on larger displays.